bjablonski20/final-project-qtm340/README.md

 This stopwords text file is adapted from Matthew Jocker's stopwords list, found [here](https://www.matthewjockers.net/macroanalysisbook/expanded-stopwords-list/).
 This list was adapted by adding show specific names and places.

 ## Code and Notebook
 There are multiple packages that are necessary to replicate the results.
 These include "beautifulsoup4", "pandas", "nltk", "sklearn", and "gensim".
+Additionaly, some code will need to be changed.
+For example, the code that splits each csv into separate .txt documents requires the user to create folders such as "SouthPark_Data" or "Futur_Data" prior to running the code.